AleoNet/welcome/documentation/sdk/delegate-proving/00_delegate_proving.md

     const provingResponse = await programManager.networkClient.submitProvingRequest({
         provingRequest: provingRequest,
         url: endpoint,
-        apiKey: jwtToken, // Use JWT token as the API key });
+        apiKey: jwtToken, // JWT token will be set as the Authorization header });

     // Optional logging of the response